 Among them, the Yong Shou Nian troupe, organised by the renowned Cantonese opera actor Liang Yuanheng (1892–1964),2 performed regularly at the Lai Chun Yuen Theatre.
 The leading elderly role 3was played by Sing Ga Yuet (birth and death years unknown).4 The Pu Chang Chun troupe, stationed at the Pu Chang Chun Theatre, featured Sheng Jia Nan (birth and death years unknown) in principal eldery roles.5

 In addition to professional opera troupes, there were many amateur Cantonese opera groups which contributed to the flourishing of Cantonese opera in the early 20th century.
 The Hoi Thin Amateur Dramatic Association, established in 1918,6 was the earliest Cantonese opera group in Singapore.
-Subsequently, other groups such as the Tarn Kah Keng Ying Charitable Dramatic Association (1926), the Yougu Music Society (1937), and the Kwok Sing Musical Association (1936) were also founded.
+Subsequently, other groups such as the Tarn Kah Keng Ying Charitable Dramatic Association (1926), the Yougu Musical Association (1937), and the Kwok Sing Musical Association (1936) were also founded.
 These organisations actively participated in charity performances during the wartime resistance against Japan.7

 From the 1950s to 1970s, there were several local Cantonese opera troupes in Singapore, including Tin Ying, Gam Loong, Pek Wan Tin, and Guong Fai.
 Opera celebrities from Guangdong province and Hong Kong also performed in Singapore during this period, including Guai Ming Yeung (1909–1958), Pak Yok Tong (1900–1994), Sit Kok Sin (1904–1956), Sun Ma Sze Tsang( 1916–1997), Tam Sin Hung, and Law Kim Long (1921–2003).